Know Your Resources, Know Your Rights

 New Americans Hotline

-Find Immigration Legal Help and Other Resources through the New York State New Americans Hotline.
+Find Immigration Legal Help and Other Resources through the New York State New Americans Hotline:

-Call 1-800-566-7636 from Monday – Friday, from 9 a.m. – 8 p.m (except federal holidays).
-All calls are confidential and anonymous.
-Information and referrals available in 200+ languages.
-Call the New Americans Hotline in order to:
+Call 1-800-566-7636 from MondayFriday, from 9 a.m.8 p.m Eastern Time (except on federal holidays).
+All calls are anonymous.
+Information and referrals available in over 200 different languages.

 • Get answers to immigration and naturalization questions.